dggfi/EnhancedUI-React-Workbench/README.md

 1. This Workbench requires Node.js.
 Install if you haven't done so (https://nodejs.org/en/)
 1. Make a copy of <.env_template> and rename it to <.env>.
+1. Set `NODE_ENV` to either "development" or "production"
 1. Set `PROJECT_ROOT` to the path of your Workbench directory.
 1. Set `WEBSITE_ROOT` to the path of your `Content/` directory.
 Usually this will just be `"C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\Plugins\Local\EnhancedUI\Content"`
 1. Run `npm i --save-dev` to install all of the packages defined in `package.json`